Reachability Switching Games: One-player reachability switching games

-A flow $F$ is a \emph{controlled switching flow} if it satisfies the following constraints: \begin{itemize} \item The source vertex $s$ satisfies $\bal(F, s) = 1$ \item The target vertex $t$ satisfies $\bal(F, t) = -1$ \item Every vertex $v$ other than $s$ or $t$ satisfies $\bal(F, v) = 0$ \item Let $v \in \vswi$ be a switching node and $\ord(v) = \langle u_1, u_2, \dots, u_k \rangle$.
-There exists a constant $c$ and an index $i \le k$ such that \begin{itemize} \item $F(v, u_j) = c+1$ for all $j < i$. \item $F(v, u_j) = c$ for all $j \ge i$. \end{itemize} \end{itemize} The first three constraints ensure that $F$ is actually a flow from $s$ to $t$\todo{define $s$-$t$-flow}, while the final constraint ensures that the flow respects the switching order at each switching node.
+\end{enumerate} The first two constraints ensure that $F$ is a flow from $s$ to $t$, while the final constraint ensures that the flow respects the switching order at each switching node.
 Note that there are no constraints on how the flow is split at the nodes in $\vr$.
+For each flow $F$, we define the size of~$F$ to be $\sum_{e \in E} F(e)$.
+A flow of size $k$ can be written down using at most $|E| \cdot \log k$ bits.

 \paragraph{\bf Marginal strategies.} A \emph{marginal} strategy for the reachability player is defined by a function $M: E \rightarrow \nats$, which assigns a target number to each outgoing edge of the vertices in~$\vr$.
 The strategy ensures that each edge $e$ is used no more than $M(e)$ times.
-That is, when the play arrives at a vertex $v \in \vr$, the strategy checks how many times each outgoing edge of $v$ has been used so far, and selects an outgoing edge $e$ that has been used strictly less than $M(e)$ times.
+That is, when the play arrives at a vertex $v \in \vr$, the strategy checks how many times each outgoing edge of $v$ has been used so far, and selects an arbitrary outgoing edge $e$ that has been used strictly less than $M(e)$ times.
 If there is no such edge, then the strategy is undefined.

 Observe that a controlled switching flow defines a marginal strategy for the reachability player.
-We prove that this strategy always reaches the target. \begin{lemma} If a one-player reachability switching game has a controlled switching flow $F$, then the corresponding marginal strategy is winning for the reachability player. \end{lemma} \begin{proof} The proof will be by induction on the total amount of flow in $F$, which is defined as $\sum_{e \in E} F(e)$.
+We prove that this strategy always reaches the target. \begin{lem} If a one-player RSG has a controlled switching flow $F$, then any corresponding marginal strategy is winning for the reachability player. \end{lem}

-The base case is $\sum_{e \in E} F(e) = 1$.
+\begin{proof} The proof will be by induction on the size of $F$.
+The base case is when $\sum_{e \in E} F(e) = 1$.
 The requirements of a controlled switching flow imply that $F(s, t) = 1$, and all other edges have no flow at all.
-If $s \in \vr$, then the corresponding marginal strategy is required to choose the edge $(s, t)$, and thus it is a winning strategy.
+If $s \in \vr$, then the corresponding marginal strategy is required to choose the edge~$(s, t)$, and thus it is a winning strategy.
 If $s \in \vswi$, then the balance requirement of a controlled switching flow ensures that $t$ is the first vertex in $\ord(s)$, so the switching node will move to $t$, and the reachability player will win the game.